Baby-Frog/froggy-gaming-website/README.md

 # Hi!
-Welcome to our project
+Welcome to our project, this is the first repository of froggy-gaming-web

 This is a gaming gears store website